Merge-of-Thought Distillation: Multi-teacher distillation and MoT yield substantial gains

-(1) MOT consistently yields the strongest distillation gains in almost all settings.
-This means that MOT is always superior to the optimal result of the teacher selection method under each setting.
+Results are shown in Table~\ref{tab:ablation-STD-MTD-MoT}.
+MoT consistently yields the strongest distillation gains in almost all settings, which means that MoT is always superior to the optimal result of the teacher selection method under each setting.
+This indicates that MoT can sidesteps brittle manual teacher selection by fusing complementary reasoning abilities into a single student.

-(2) MTD has more significant distillation yield than the best STD at an 8B scale.
-However, at a 30B scale, the distillation yield of MTD is actually lower than that of multiple STDS.

-(3) As the scale of the student model grows, the training benefits brought by MTD compared to STD decrease.
-We guess that as \textbf{the scales} of the student model and the teacher model become increasingly close, the student model is more susceptible to the influence of teachers with closer distributions, thereby collaspe MTD into Best STD.
-At this point, the noise from other teachers is amplified.
-This may makes the effect of MTD even lower than that of STD. \textbf{However, the method based on MOT can always learn beneficial information from other teacher models, overcome the noise of directly distilling multiple teacher models, and maintain the optimal distillation result.}